apache/openwhisk-wskdeploy/README.md

 # How to run
 `wskdeploy` is written in Go.
 You can invoke it as a Go program, or run its binary file `wskdeploy` directly after building.

-The following examples show you how to deploy the `triggerrule` test case using both methods:
+The following examples show you how to invoke wskdeploy's command line help using both methods, as well as deploy the `triggerrule` test case:

 ### Go program